Summer Solstice June 21: The biggest day of the year

 In the southern hemisphere is reversed

 This cycle is annual and vice versa in the southern hemisphere.
-Where the people living in the northern hemisphere are called the beginning of heat on June 21, the beginning of the winter is known for the people living in the southern hemisphere.
+While the people living in the northern hemisphere are called the beginning of heat June 21, the beginning of the winter is known to the people living in the southern hemisphere.

 This happened not on June 20 only